 Once cats have been spayed or neutered, they are much less interested in wandering.
 Male cats, in particular, become far less territorial after the procedure.

 An unfixed male considers an entire town his territory, but neutered tomcats stick to familiar terrain.
-This means that they’ll be less likely to cross roads in the search for new conquests.
+This means that they’ll be less likely to cross over busy roads in the search for new conquests.

 Why Do Cats Run in Front of Cars?